microsoftgraph/dataconnect-solutions/datasetschemas/Message_v0.md

 # Overview

-Contains the email messages from a user’s mailbox.
+Contains the email messages from each user’s mailbox.

 ## Properties